kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/aws_lambda/cross-account.md

  - Disable Function Discovery (FDS).
 This can be used to automatically discover functions in the user's primary AWS account, but since we are using a secondary account, we will need to manually configure the functions.
    - This can be done via the `gloo.discovery.fdsMode` setting to `DISABLED` in the enterprise Helm chart
    - Alternatively, you can set `spec.discovery.fdsMode` to `DISABLED` in the `gloo.solo.io/v1.Settings` custom resource
+ - Configure an AWS secret, using the access key and secret key of the user in the primary account
+   - See the [AWS Lambda guide]({{< versioned_link_path fromRoot="/guides/traffic_management/destination_types/aws_lambda/_index/" >}}) for more information on how to do this
+   - This secret will be used to authenticate with AWS when invoking the Lambda functions
  - Specify the Lambda functions in the target account that you wish to route to on the upstream
    - These are defined under the `spec.aws.LambdaFunctions` field of the upstream
  - Specify the target account ID in the upstream